OpenLightingProject/ola/plugins/osc/README.developer.md

 3.2 ExpandTemplate()
 --------------------

-`OSCAddressTemplate.h` provides a single method, `ExpandTemplate()` which behaves a bit like `printf`.
+`OscAddressTemplate.h` provides a single method, `ExpandTemplate()` which behaves a bit like `printf`.
 Why don't we just use `printf` you ask?
 Because the strings to expand are provided in the config file by the user and using `printf` for user specified strings is dangerous (see http://www.cis.syr.edu/~wedu/Teaching/cis643/LectureNotes_New/Format_String.pdf).

 At this point it's worth mentioning testing.
-Have a look at the `OSCAddressTemplateTest.cpp` file.
+Have a look at the `OscAddressTemplateTest.cpp` file.
 We define a single test method `testExpand` that confirms `ExpandTemplate()` behaves as we expect.

 If you're in the mood for experimentation, change